-As you leave the train station, you’ll find a set of sign posts.
+As you leave the train station, you’ll find a set of signposts.
 You want the Central Bus Station.
 On the photo of the bus station signs, it is literally the building with the advertising posters on it in the bottom right.

 These are the only signs you are likely to spot in English.
 There is an information booth in the central Zhangjiajie bus station but this was not manned by an English speaker.
 You’re best to have written down in Mandarin that you want to go to WULINGYUAN.
-Here’s what what looks like.
+Here’s what it looks like.

 Wuingyuan = 武陵源